 Figure 3.
 The association of microRNA-21 (left) and microRNA-29 with distance of tooth movement at t2 (2wk after retraction).

-The conclusion showed that secretory miRNA-21 and -29 family were present in timepoint after canine retraction over 7-week period.
+The conclusion showed that secretory miRNA-21 and -29 family were present in GCF and its expression level correlated with the distance of tooth movement at early timepoint after canine retraction over 7-week period.